o360/o360.github.io/README.md

 Currently, the feedback results are exported either in JSON format or in the form of spreadsheets on Google Drive.
 So for the system to work you need a Google account with the correct permissions.
 Currently, the system does not allow exporting feedback results in any other way.

-## Technological Stack & Requirements

-The backend of the system is developed in Scala and the Play framework.
-At the time of publication, we migrated the backend code for the latest Scala release in branch 2 - 2.13.
-The system uses PostgreSQL as a DBMS; migrations are done using Flyway.
-The system API is designed in Swagger.

-The frontend is developed in TypeScript and Angular.
-Before going to open source, we updated Angular to version 9.0.2.

-The system is designed to be deployed as Dockerized application.

 ## Basic Ideas

 Open360 can serve sophisticated organizational structure.
 All users are organized into **projects** which are real-life projects or organizational units if the organization uses functional approach.
 Every project includes one or many **groups**, where every group is a set of users which are interviewed the same way, e.g. Engineers, Managers, C-level.
 Groups can be organized in a hierarchy, e.g. Project X/Managers  and Project Y/Managers.